Questioning Rio's boom - a contrarian in Brazil

 Eduardo Paes, the incumbent mayor, disagrees.

-New roads and bus lines, Paes argues, are already helping legions who flock daily from working-class neighborhoods.
+New roads and bus lines, Paes argues, are already helping legions who flock daily from working-class neighbourhoods.
 The refurbished port and new Olympic facilities will further development in marginal areas nearby.

 Paes scoffs at Freixo's underdog candidacy and his recent advances in polls.
 He refuses to accept Freixo's charge that the city, obsessed with "spectacle," ignores everything else.